felixschndr/mealie-bring-api/README.md

 ### With this project

+#### Action 1: Adding ingredients from a recipe to Bring

 1. The `client` (e.g. your phone or PC) sends a `POST` request to the `Mealie instance` instructing it to trigger the adding of the ingredients.
-2. The `Mealie instance` sends a `POST` request to this `webserver` with the ingredients in its body.
+2. The `Mealie instance` sends a `POST` request to this `webserver` at the endpoint `/` with the ingredients in its body.
 An example for such a request can be found in the [tests](test/conftest.py).
 3. The `webserver` extracts the ingredients from the request and adds them directly to a list of the users choice via the [`Bring API`](https://github.com/miaucl/bring-api).

+#### Action 2: Moving ingredients from a shopping list to Bring (optional)

+1. The `client` (e.g. your phone or PC) sends a `POST` request to this `webserver` at the endpoint `/move-ingredients-from-shopping-list`.
+2. The `webserver` connects to the `Mealie instance` using the provided API key, retrieves all items from the specified shopping list, and removes them from the Mealie shopping list.
+3. The `webserver` adds these items to the specified Bring shopping list via the [`Bring API`](https://github.com/miaucl/bring-api) and removes them from shopping list in Mealie.

 This integration runs entirely local and does **not** require any service to be exposed to the Internet.